 - Verification that the student has read and agrees to follow the laboratory student guidelines

-- Information provided to a criminal history check by the Texas Department of Protective and Regulatory Services
+- Students must undergo and pass a criminal background history check by the Texas Department of Protective and Regulatory Services

 - Provide a notarized affidavit that confidentiality and professional discretion will be observed at all times

 - Personal release for videotaping for instructional purposes

 - Complete a Degree Plan (two-part document found on Collin’s website under Getting Started / Admissions / Forms or in the Admissions Office) and submit to an advisor

 It is the student's responsibility to keep all information current.

 If your program requires a criminal background check, your placement in a required clinical site, cooperative, practicum, internship, and/or licensure/certification opportunity may be impacted.
 If you have any questions or concerns, please contact your program director and check with your licensing/certifying entity, if any, to determine your status.